Triangle (2019 film)

 Triangle is a Bengali thriller-drama film directed by Anindya Sarkar.
 This film was released on 29 November 2019 under the banner of Baba Bhoothnath Entertainment.

 The film stars Kaushik Sen and Satabdi Chakraborty.

 Plot

-The film revolves around a love triangle which changes the life of Rajdip Sen, a renowned corporate magnet and widower.
+The film revolves around a love triangle which changes the life of Rajdip Sen, a renowned corporate magnate and widower.
 He lives a lonely and simple life with the memories of his deceased wife Manju.
 Suddenly he becomes romantically involved with Tanaya Chatterjee, a beautiful TV anchor.
 Although Tanaya is the host of a health awareness show she is an alcoholic and addicted to a reckless life.
 Rajdip convinces and helps her back to a normal life and marries her.
 After a few days a stranger sends a series of letters to Rajdip which exposes some shocking truths about Tanaya.
 He finds out that Tanaya is having an extramarital affair.